- The tournament is the HKFC Citi Soccer Sevens.

 - Team sheets for each game must be handed to tournament officials at least 10 minutes before the kick-off of each and every game using the tournament team sheet pro forma.
 Team sheets shall contain the full names of all players and their shirt numbers.
 The team sheet shall identify separately the seven players who are to start each game and those who are available as substitutes.
 The registration officials will be located at the announcers’ desk in the main stand.

-- Substitutions will be allowed at any time during a game up to a maximum of three players only.
+- Substitutions will be allowed at any time during a game up to a maximum of three players only for the Main Tournament and a maximum of four players for the Masters tournament.
 Substitutes shall enter the field of play at the halfway line after the player they are replacing has left the field of play.
 The players so substituted cannot re-enter the field for that particular game.

 - No players are allowed to play for more than one team for any reason whatsoever.